Robert Nairac: Death

 Nairac's disappearance sparked a large-scale search throughout Ireland.
 The hunt in Northern Ireland was led by Major H. Jones, Brigade Major at HQ 3rd Infantry Brigade.
 Nairac and Jones had become friends, and Nairac would sometimes eat supper at the Jones household.
 After a four-day search, the Garda Síochána confirmed to the RUC that they had reliable evidence of Nairac's killing.

 The stated view that Nairac's body was disposed of by being put through a meat grinder have been dismissed as a myth.
 For example, an edition of the BBC's Spotlight, broadcast on 19 June 2007, asserted that the body was not destroyed in a meat grinder, as alleged by an unnamed IRA source.
 McCormick, who was on the run in the United States for thirty years because of his involvement in the killing (including being the first to attack Nairac at the pub), was reportedly told by a senior IRA commander that he was first buried on farmland and then reburied elsewhere.
 The location of Nairac's body remains unknown.

 Nairac is one of three IRA victims whose graves have not been revealed and who are among those known as 'The Disappeared'.
 The cases are under review by the Independent Commission for the Location of Victims' Remains (ICLVR).
 A former IRA man, identified as Martin McAllister, states that the search for Nairac's body has been hindered by two key realities: first, the people involved in his "summary execution" were not in the IRA and, therefore, not subject to pressure from that organisation; second, a number of them have moved to different areas since the killing.

 A search for Nairac's body was undertaken at Faughart in the autumn of 2024 but was unsuccessful.
 In the spring of 2025, an IRA source was quoted as saying that Nairac's body would never be located.

 In May 2000, statements were made that Nairac had married and fathered a child with a woman named Nel Lister, also known as Oonagh Flynn or Oonagh Lister.
-In 2001, Lister's son sought DNA testing and showed this to be untrue.
+In 2001, Lister's son sought DNA testing, which confirmed the allegations to be untrue.